-4.17 All CPs involved in the transmission of a call should do all that is technically feasible to ensure that the authenticity of the CLI data is maintained from call origination to call termination.
-Where this includes a Presentation Number, CPs must consider whether this number is sufficiently authentic and if further verification is required, subject to technical feasibility.
-Annex 1 sets out some of these scenarios.
+4.24 All CPs involved in the transmission of a call should do all that is technically feasible to ensure that the authenticity of the CLI Data is maintained from call origination to call termination.
+Where this includes a Presentation Number, CPs must consider whether this number is sufficiently authentic and whether further verification is required, subject to technical feasibility.
+Section 5 sets out some of these scenarios.

-Use of end user's CLI data within the network
+Use of end user's CLI Data within the network

-- 4.18 Although PECR sets out the specific rules for CPs to help end users manage information relating to their privacy, CPs must also be mindful of the access they have to the end users' CLI data.
-They should only use their privileged access to this information where its use is essential to the provision of an Electronic Communications Service. - 4.19 Therefore, this access should be limited to those staff for whom it is essential, for example for network and/or account management purposes and, in co-operation with the relevant authorities, for emergency calls and the tracing of malicious calls and similar activities. - 4.20 CPs must respect the privacy of callers who have elected to prevent the display of their line identities by not exploiting this information for telemarketing or any commercial purpose other than billing and repair. - 4.21 Furthermore, CPs must ensure that where callers have chosen to prevent the display of their line identities, the Network Number and Presentation Number should not be passed on to a party who is not a CP.
+- 4.25 Although PECR sets out the specific rules for CPs to help end users manage information relating to their privacy, CPs must also be mindful of the access they have to the end users' CLI Data.
+They should only use their privileged access to this information where its use is essential to the provision of an Electronic Communications Service. - 4.26 Therefore, this access should be limited to those staff for whom it is essential, for example for technical management of the network and/or account and, in co-operation with the relevant authorities, for emergency calls and the tracing of malicious calls and similar activities. - 4.27 CPs must respect the privacy of callers who have elected to prevent the display of their line identities by not exploiting this information for telemarketing or any commercial purpose other than billing and repair. - 4.28 Furthermore, CPs must ensure that where callers have chosen to prevent the display of their line identities, the Network Number and Presentation Number should not be passed on to a party who is not a CP.

-A1.
-A guide to Network and Presentation Numbers
+5. Requirements for Network Numbers and Presentation Numbers